 8. Use available online intelligence

 Social media should be part of your overall international online strategy.
 Therefore, just as with other online activities, you need to keep up to date with any trends or hot topics popular with your target audience, and use relevant keywords to these topics.
 Google Keyword Research, Google Trends or Google Insights are all useful tools that can give you insights into the current interests of users in your target country.
-Also, don’t hesitate to piggy back on your customers’ conversations on social networks and evaluate campaigns of your competitors.
+Also, do not hesitate to piggy back on your customers’ conversations on social networks and evaluate campaigns of your competitors.
 This will help you understand the expectations and interests of your readers and adjust the tone and content of your campaign accordingly.

 9. Publish regularly

 On social networks, generating quality content is one thing, publishing is another and you need to choose the most effective times to communicate.
-There is so much information and content on social platforms that your message may easily get lost if you choose to publish at a time of day or week where your target isn’t engaging on the social platforms!
+There is so much information and content on social platforms that your message may easily get lost if you choose to publish at a time of day or week where your target is not engaging on the social platforms!
 And regular publication is key, to ensure you are constantly providing new and relevant information.

 10. Follow up your SMO strategy